ludwig-lang/ludwig-lang/docs/src/index.md

 [generator println]
 ```
 ### Lists
-Lists are basically materialized generators which store values in memory instead of calculating them on every call.
+Lists are materialized generators which store values in memory instead of calculating them on every call.
 The easiest way to create a list is by using the list constructor function `,`.
 It accepts an arbitrary number of arguments and returns a generator yielding those values.
 ```